-Mesh Current Analysis | Mesh Analysis
+Mesh Current Analysis Method | Solved Example

 The circuit shown in the following figure has two loops:

-Two Loop Network
+Two Loop Network Diagram for Mesh Analysis method

 We can assign currents to represent each loop, such as Ito represent loop 1, IB to represent loop 2.
 These currents are called loop currents.
 Loop currents provide us with a mathematical solution for the branch currents and thus the voltage drop in a network.